ianmaleney/maija-makela/src/pages/about.md

 My poetry and non-fiction has appeared in various publications, including *The Stinging Fly, Poetry Ireland Review, Banshee, Berlin Lit, The Irish Times* and elsewhere.
 I also write frequent criticism on books and music and have worked as a copywriter for various creative projects.
 I am currently working on a novel.

-I am assistant editor of [fallow](https://fallowmedia.com/) and a PhD candidate at Trinity College Dublin where I’m writing about the work of Fanny Howe.

 Full CV / bio available upon request.

 (I am available for commissions and always interested in hearing about potential projects and collaborations.)